 - Consider a rotation program.
 If your employee doesn’t have a strong preference or if you want to build a culture around learning new things, consider starting a rotation program.
 People can sign up to participate and spend a few months learning on different teams.
 This would require them to have a decreased workload in their existing role so they have time to accommodate the program.
 What does this look like?
 Teams can surface 20% projects (taking best practices from the team at Google), or full-time rotations.
 Keep in mind this requires a lot of flexibility and coverage from the employee’s current team, so 20% is a great starting point with less day-to-day disruption.

 - Get creative.
 If a rotation program isn’t viable, keep in mind that allowing your employees to explore other projects doesn’t have to be a laborious transition.
 There are other small, but meaningful, solutions.
 If an employee wants to learn more about event management, they don’t have to transfer to the marketing team to make it happen - have them be on the holiday party planning committee!
-You can use creativity to help your employees achieve their professional growth goals without totally disrupting the flow of work.
+You can use creativity to help your employees achieve their professional growth and development goals without totally disrupting the flow of work.
 As an HR leader, partner with HRBPs to surface areas for 10 or 20% support from department leads, and begin including these in your ATS as open opportunities for application.

 Idea #3: Have a Learning Budget